GitTeaching/Django_Credit_Card_Fraud/README.md

 ```
 - **/api/get_preds_api_columns/** :

-This endpoint get a JSON object in a post method, that represents the new transaction as an array data in a list columns format :
+This endpoint gets a JSON object in a post method, that represents the new transaction as an array data in a list columns format :

 ```json
 {